 The Rewards Mastercard is Citi’s entry-level card linked to their flexible program – Citi Rewards.

-Other cards in the Citi Rewards program line up are the higher tier Citi Premier and the featured-packed high-end Citi Prestige Card.
-This guide covers the earn rates and benefits of the Citi Rewards Card.
+Other cards in the Citi Rewards program line up are the higher tier Citi Premier and the featured-packed high-end Citi Prestige credit card.
+This guide covers the earn rates and benefits of the Citi Rewards credit card.

-Digging into the details of the Citi Rewards Card
+Digging into the details of the Citi Rewards credit card

 |Loyalty program||Citi Rewards Program|